 How we’re assessed today as an expert in our field is not always on the depth of our knowledge and experience, but how recently we’ve been participating in the digital world, and the popularity of our ideas.

-4 Traits Sellers Can Build to Influence Decision Makers as Part of your Sales Strategy
+4 Traits Sellers to Influence Decision Makers as Part of Sales Strategy

 If you want to be a true trusted advisor and expert, there are four areas worth cultivating as part of your sales strategy that also speak to both the popularity and recency that influence decision makers.